We have good news and bad news for you.

 Defender is free to use, but those who would like extra scanning, auditing, and monitoring can upgrade to Defender Pro.

-WPMU DEV, which refers to itself as a league of WordPress experts, puts out an all-in-one WordPress platform featuring tools that help you with things like security, performance, SEO, marketing, and more.
+The company behind Defender is WPMU DEV* — which refers to itself as a league of WordPress experts and puts out an all-in-one WordPress platform featuring tools that help you with things like security, performance, SEO, marketing, and more.
 The company does receive assistance, however, from users around the world for things like plugin translations and issue identification and tracking.

 13. Shield Security

-Shield Security is one of the easiest options to set up -- all you have to do is install and activate it.
-Once you’ve done that, you’ll get alerts if there are issues, and the alert will include information on the steps you need to take to resolve the issue.
+Shield Security is one of the easiest options to set up — all you have to do is install and activate it.
+Once you’ve done that, you’ll get alerts if there are issues, and these alerts will include information on the steps you need to take to resolve the issue.
 At a later point, if you want to be more hands-on and take a more granular approach to your WordPress site’s security, you can do so.

 If you’re new to handling security for your WordPress site, Shield comes with guided wizards to walk you through what you need to do.
 Shield’s security-related features include: